jess-hammer/repeated-texture-on-tilemap-demo-unity/README.md

 # Repeated texture on a tilemap
-This is a demo of a very simple shader that overlays a texture across a tilemap using Unity 2022.3.42f1
+This is a demo of a very simple shader that overlays a texture across a tilemap using Unity 2023.1.11f1

+See Godot version here: https://github.com/jess-hammer/repeated-texture-on-tilemap-demo-godot

 ## The texture:
 <img src="https://github.com/user-attachments/assets/cd4db28c-d90a-49fc-bec7-2bae51e83686" width="300" title="Example texture (screenshot)">